Pooled Association Tests for Rare Genetic Variants: A Review and Some New Results: Score Tests for Association

+where $A$ is a positive definite (or semi-definite) symmetric matrix.
+One common choice is $A=\Sigma^{-1}_0$, where $\Sigma_0$ is a known or estimated covariance matrix for $\mathbf S$ under $H_0$; this gives a Hotelling statistic,

-For example, the 'SSU' statistic (\citet{Pan}) and 'C-alpha' statistic of \citet{Nealeetal} are based on $A=I$, the $J \times J$ identity matrix and the SKAT statistic of \citet{Wuetal} uses $A = diag(w_1,...,w_J)$, where the $w_j$ are weights.
-Linear statistics $W_L$ in (\ref{eq: 2.4}) can also be expressed in this form, since $W^2_L$ is given by (\ref{eq: 2.6}) with $A=\bm w'\bm w$.
+Other quadratic statistics include the ``SSU'' statistic of \citet{Pan} and the ``C-alpha'' statistic of \citet{Nealeetal} which are based on $A=I$, the $J \times J$ identity matrix; the ``SKAT'' statistic of \citet {Wuetal} uses $A = \operatorname{diag}\{a_1,\ldots,a_J\}$, where the $a_j$s are weights that depend on the MAFs via a $\mathit{Beta}$ function.
+The linear statistic $W_L$ in (\ref{eq:WL}) can also be expressed in quadratic form, since $W^2_L$ is equivalent to (\ref{eq:WQ}) with $A=\mathbf w\mathbf w'$.
+However, note that $A$ is no longer positive definite in this case.
+Quadratic statistics arise naturally from regression models relating $Y$ and $X_j$ as we discus below.
+Finally, we remark that recent work has considered combining evidence from linear and quadratic statistics [e.g., \citet{Leeetal} and \citet{derkach}].
+We discuss this in Section~\ref{sec6}, but focus on individual linear and quadratic statistics here ({Table~\ref{tab:new}}).

-Statistics of the form (\ref{eq: 2.6}) can be obtained from random effect regression models in which $Y$ is related to $\bm X$ through a linear function $\bm \beta' \bm X$ and the $J \times 1$ regression coefficient $\bm \beta$ is a random vector with mean $\bm 0$ and covariance matrix $\tau A$.
-The hypothesis $\tau = 0$ then corresponds to (\ref{eq: 2.2}) and a score statistic for testing it is (\citet{Goemanetal}, \citet{BasuandPan})

-Using $W'_Q$ is equivalent to using (\ref{eq: 2.6}).
-A number of authors have claimed that as an ``omnibus" test statistic, the Hotelling statistic (\ref{eq: 2.5}) lacks power in many settings.
-Conversely, the fact that (\ref{eq: 2.6}) can be obtained as a score test for single parameter ($\tau$) has suggested to many that it will have more power than (\ref{eq: 2.6}).
-It is often overlooked, however, that the choice $A = \Sigma^{-1}_S$ in (\ref{eq: 2.6}) produces (\ref{eq: 2.5}) and so it can be obtained as a ``single parameter" test.
-The performance of a test statistic (\ref{eq: 2.6}) depends on $A$ and on the mean $\bm \mu$ and covariance matrix $\Sigma_S$ of $S$ under alternative hypotheses and we explore this in what follows.